mhoughton9/insight-directory/docs/project-overview.md

 - **Deployment**: Vercel + MongoDB Atlas
 - **Image Handling**: Cloudinary (optional)

+## Navigation Structure
+- **Path-based routing**: Resources are accessed via clean URLs (e.g., /resources/type/book)
+- **Simplified header**: Navigation includes Resources, Teachers, Traditions, and About
+- **Resource categories**: Visual tiles on the homepage for quick access to resource types

 ## Example User Flow
-1. Visitor lands on Home page → clicks "Books."
+1. Visitor lands on Home page → clicks a resource type (e.g., "Books").
-2. Browses books → filters by Tradition "Zen."
-3. Clicks on a book → sees its teacher and tradition.
+2. Browses resources of that type → views details of an interesting resource.
+3. Explores related teachers and traditions from the resource detail page.
-4. Registers an account → adds the book to Favorites.
+4. Creates an account → adds resources to Favorites (planned feature).
-5. Leaves a review/comment.
+5. Leaves reviews/comments on resources (planned feature).

 ## Goals
-- Create a simple, structured codebase AI can work with.
+- Create a simple, structured codebase with minimal complexity.
 - Keep the UI minimalist, clean, and distraction-free.
-- Make discovery of resources and connections easy.
+- Make discovery of resources and connections intuitive.
+- Prioritize performance and maintainability.

+## Documentation
+- **UI Guidelines**: See `docs/ui-guidelines.md` for design principles and styling.
+- **Changelog**: See `docs/changelog.md` for a history of project updates.